Zilliqa/dev-portal-old/docs/dev-keys-pkey.md

 title: Private Key & Keystore File
 ---

-Other than ZilPay, DApp developers can allow their users to interact with their dApp using other wallet choices such as private key or keystore file.
+Other than ZilPay, DApp developers can allow their users to interact with their dApp using other wallet choices such as a private key or keystore file.
 However, we do recommend to use browser add-on such as ZilPay for key management.
 ## Import via private key
 The following code snippet illustrates on how To import your account from a private key